socialplanning/opencore/opencore/project/browser/export_readme.txt

            and subscriber status (either "subscribed", or "allowed" which means this address can mail to the list but isn't subscribed.

+       One settings.ini file which contains the settings and preferences for the mailing list, including things like its title, description, mailing address; a list of the usernames of all list managers;
+       and the moderation policy and archival policy.

   blog/